-The chart accompanying this report shows (as of April 1, 2014) the number of years that have elapsed since each state’s gas tax rate was last increased.3
+The chart accompanying this report shows (as of February 1, 2016) the number of years that have elapsed since each state’s gas tax rate was last increased.
+(3)

 Among the findings of this analysis:

-• Twenty-four states have gone a decade or more without an increase in their gas tax rate.
+• Twenty states have gone a decade or more without an increase in their gas tax rate.

-• Sixteen states have gone two decades or more without a gas tax increase.
+• Fifteen states have gone two decades or more without a gas tax increase.

-• Seven states have not seen an increase in their gas tax rate since the 1980’s or earlier: Alaska, Virginia, Oklahoma, Iowa, Mississippi, South Carolina, and Tennessee.
+• Five states have not seen an increase in their gas tax rate since the 1980’s or earlier: Alaska, Oklahoma, Mississippi, South Carolina, and Tennessee.

-• Among the thirty-two states levying a “fixed-rate” gas tax, the average length of time since the last gas tax increase is 17.2 years.
+• Among the thirty-one states levying a “fixed-rate” gas tax, the average length of time since the last gas tax increase is sixteen years.

-• Most states levying a more sustainable “variable-rate” gas tax, by contrast, have seen their gas tax rate rise some time in the last twelve months
+• Most states levying a more sustainable “variable-rate” gas tax, by contrast, have seen their gas tax rate rise some time in the last two years.

 If the gas tax is going to provide an adequate amount of revenue to fund transportation in the medium- and long-term, the tax rate needs to be periodically adjusted to at least keep pace with the rate of growth in the cost of infrastructure maintenance and construction.
-State gas tax rates that have gone five, ten, or even twenty years or more without an increase clearly do not live up to this bare minimum test of sustainability.
+State gas tax rates that have gone ten to twenty years, or more, without an increase clearly do not live up to this bare minimum test of sustainability.